 University of Connecticut

 CIMBA offers upper-division undergraduate business majors at the University of Connecticut a special chance to learn about European business practices while continuing to follow the AACSB business curriculum.
 Economics majors will also be considered by special review and are strongly urged to apply.
+In the summer, CIMBA also offers two engineering courses.

 Study Abroad Requirements: